Pests

 Prevention

-• Repot Chinese Evergreen from nursery peat mix into a draining mix — this alone significantly reduces gnat risk
+• Repot Chinese Evergreen out of nursery peat mix into a well-draining blend — this alone significantly reduces future gnat risk

 Quick Summary